schlatterbeck/pgapy/README.rst

 News
 ----

+News 12-2022: Add regression test and update to new upstream with several bug-fixes.
+Includes also some bug fixes in wrapper.

 News 10-2022: Add user defined datatypes.
 Example in ``examples/gp`` use user defined data types to implement genetic programming (we represent expressions by a tree data structure).
 This uses the new serialization